-Before you configure BLI backups, make sure your configuration meets the following requirements:
+Before you configure BLI backups, make sure that your configuration meets the following requirements:

-- NetBackup for Oracle is installed, licensed, and configured. - NetBackup Snapshot Client is installed and configured, and the license key for this option is registered. - Veritas Storage Foundation for Oracle must be installed and configured. - Veritas File System must have Storage Checkpoint licensed.
+- NetBackup for Oracle is installed, licensed, and configured. - NetBackup Snapshot Client is installed and configured, and the master server must have a valid license for this option. - Veritas Storage Foundation for Oracle must be installed and configured. - Veritas File System must have Storage Checkpoint licensed.